-- □ Wash hands before handling food, after handling raw products, touching face, hair, toilet etc - □ Change gloves regularly and in between tasks - □ Cover cuts with brightly covered band-aids and wear gloves over the top to prevent the band-aid falling into food. - Aprons and other protective clothing should be removed when leaving food preparation areas to use the toilet or go on a break.
+Vash hands before handling food, after handling raw to sewer.
+Change gloves regularly and in between tasks Cover cuts with brightly covered band-aids and wear gloves over the top to prevent the band-aid falling into food.

+Aprons and other protective clothing should be removed when leaving food preparation areas to use the toilet or go on a break.